grotius-cnc/hal-kinematics/README.md

 You have to install the kdl kineatics c++ library on your system first. https://github.com/grotius-cnc/orocos_kinematics_dynamics

-I preferr you have a qt install.
 The source code of this repository contains 2 qt projects that are opened together during coding.
 Parallel coding makes it eayser.
+You could also code in a text editor.

-This source code is a basic example how to use the kdl kinematic library.
+This source code is a basic example how to use the kdl kinematic library within a hal component.
 +1 You could make any type of kinematic model with linuxcnc now, even when you are a dummy coder.